itu-tid/lecture-notes/Lectures/8-Advanced-State-and-More-Reactive-Programming.md

 	- then updates the real DOM only in those parts where this is necessary

 ## [State as a Snapshot](https://react.dev/learn/state-as-a-snapshot)

-- the snapshot metaphor is not find very useful
+*Note: the snapshot metaphor is not find very useful*

 **What to understand**
 - “Rendering” means that React is calling your component, which is a function.